scuddi/taschenrechner/README.md

 ❗ **This is my first python project ever** ❗

-Hey everyone, welcome to my calculator using python and tkinter + customtkinter libraries for the GUI.
+Welcome to my calculator using python and tkinter + customtkinter libraries for the GUI.

 > [!IMPORTANT]
 > This repository is currently under construction, so that anyone interested can test the calculator out.
 Therefore I am going to change the structure of the repo.